react-navigation/react-navigation/CONTRIBUTING.md

 ## Development workflow

-The project uses a monorepo structure for the packages managed by [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [lerna](https://lerna.js.org).
+The project uses a monorepo structure for the packages managed by [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package:

 ```sh
 yarn